 Front Suspension / Hardtail: A mountain bike with front suspension and a rigid, suspension-free rear-end is known as a ‘hardtail’.
 Hardtails can vary widely in price; from heavier, entry-level aluminum bikes with entry-level components – up to high-end carbon-fiber race bikes.

 Full Suspension: When buying a full suspension bike, all the considerations listed above for front suspension, should be taken into account.
 Rear suspension usually has more options for adjustability, especially as quality and price increases.

-Full-suspension mountain bikes under $1000 may have compromised or superficial suspension that could actually make your cycling experience less enjoyable.
+Full-suspension mountain bikes under $1500 may have suspension that is compromised, superficial and heavy, making your cycling experience less enjoyable.

 For all kinds of mountain bike, you will pay more or less for:

 - The quality and weight of components on the bike.